 design A numeric design matrix containing uninteresting factors to be ignored.

 equiweight A logical scalar indicating whether statistics from each block should be given equal weight.
-Otherwise, each block is weighted according to its number of cells.
-Only used if block is specified.
+Otherwise, each block is weighted according to its number of use.

-BPPARAM A BiocParallelParam object that specifies the manner of parallel processing to use.
+BPPARAM A BiocParallelParam object that specifies the manner of parallel processing to